Society for Science - Advocate Program

 Eligibility of Advocate:

 Individuals must be 21 years or older and be employed by a school, university, organization or corporation that has established a relationship with students in a manner appropriately sanctioned and approved by legal guardians.
-Open to individuals living or working in the U.S. and U.S. Territories.
+Applicants must live and work in the U.S., U.S. Territories, or Mexico.
+Applicants must be proficient in both written and spoken English.

 Eligibility of Students:

-Students must be from a population traditionally underserved in STEM education and careers (African American, Latino, Native Alaskan/American/Hawaiian, Pacific Islander, or low income), and enrolled in a pre-collegiate program, who will be in grades 6 - 12 as of August 1, 2018.
+Students must be from a population traditionally underserved in STEM education and careers (American Indian or Alaskan Native, Black or African American, Native Hawaiian or other Pacific Islander, Hispanic or Latinx, or low-income), and enrolled in a pre-collegiate program, who will be in grades 6 - 12 as of August 1, 2022.
 They must have conducted a research project within the last six months or be actively engaged in a project with the intent and interest to apply for a competition in the coming school year.
 The competition(s) entered should be relevant to the research conducted.

 Preference will be given to applicants who:

-The stipend will be provided to the coordinator in three installments of $1,000 each:
+The stipend will be provided to the advocate in three installments of $1,000 each:

 Click on the "Register" link, complete the requirement information, and submit the registration form.